JuliaManifolds/Manopt.jl/docs/src/solvers/FrankWolfe.md

 ## Helpers

-For the inner sub problem you can easily create the corresponding cost and gradient using
+For the inner sub-problem you can easily create the corresponding cost and gradient using

 ```@docs
 FrankWolfeCost